apaz-cli/apaz-cli.github.io/blog/Scaling_To_Unfathomable_Depth.md

 But the entire point of MeZO is that you DON'T have to materialize the perturbations.
 Why would they do this?

 They do it because implementing it the right way is hard.
 So hard that they didn't even bother to implement their own key optimization.
 Researching this stuff is a massive pain, for a lot of reasons.
+It's an even bigger pain when you have to write kernels.

 I think they were correct